SFDR Disclosures

 Summary

 However, it should be noted that the database for the present PAI statement is only based on data from Wellington Partners’ Fund VI investee companies since the respective regulations had not entered into force and/or been applicable at the time of Wellington Partners’ Fund IV and Fund V investments.
-Wellington Partners will try to collect data for Fund IV and Fund V in the near future in order to be able to provide a “consolidated” statement at entity level already for 2024.
+Wellington Partners will try to collect data for Fund IV and Fund V in the near future to provide a “consolidated” statement at entity level.

 Statement on principal adverse impacts of investment decisions on sustainability factors: